entropic-dev/boltzmann/HACKING.md

 `npm ci; npm t` to run those tests.
 This tests the files in-situ.
 Integration tests for the compiled scaffold can be run using the `bin/test` tool.

+You can also check whether the TypeScript will compile by running `bin/checkts.sh`, which unlike `bin/buildjs.sh` will merely check that the code is valid TypeScript.

 When writing a module in `templates/boltzmann`, keep the following in mind:

 - All modules are concatenated inline using `templates/boltzmann/index.tera`.